uber/react-vis/docs/markdown/parallel-coordinates.md

 # Parallel Coordinates

-Radar charts provide a robust method for displaying many variables simultaneously.
+Parallel Coordinates provide a robust method for displaying many variables simultaneously.
 It allows for rapid at-a-glance comparisons across a bunch of dimensions.
 These graphics can effectively be used either with several data rows on a single chart (as below) or as a small multiple.
 For more information, check out the [Wiki](https://en.wikipedia.org/wiki/Parallel_coordinates), it's got some really neat examples.

 <!-- INJECT:"BasicParallelCoordinates" -->